EssaysLearnTools

 The environment is broken.

-Most of what the wellness industry calls stress, burnout, and anxiety is actually a nervous system doing exactly what it was designed to do — in an environment it was never designed for.
+Your stress, burnout, and anxiety?
+That's a nervous system doing exactly what it was designed to do — in an environment it was never designed for.

-Relax A Little exists to bridge the gap between what neuroscience actually says and how ambitious people actually live.
+We bridge neuroscience and real life.
 No mantras.
-No cold plunges.
 No performance theater.
-Just rigorous, honest science — and what it means for your decisions, relationships, and baseline.
+Just rigorous science and what it means for your decisions.

 🧠